TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 ### Types

 - **Standard:** An attack or key action.
-- **Move:** Move a number of squares equal to your speed or shift one square (shifting prevents opportunity attacks).
+- **Move:** Move a number of squares equal to your speed or shift 1 square (shifting prevents opportunity attacks).
 - **Free:** A small, easy action such as speaking a sentence, dropping an item, or inspecting something you see.
 Does not require spending stamina.
 - **Stamina:** Any additional action performed on a turn.
 Requires spending stamina.
 - **Reaction:** A special stamina action performed outside of a turn that is limited to once per round.
-- **Rest:** Perform no actions except free actions.
-At the end of your turn when you regenerate stamina or willpower, you add +d6 to the rolls.
 - **Concentration**: Certain effects must be maintained by sacrificing a number of **WIL** equal to the rating of concentration per turn as a free action.

+### Standard Actions

+- **Attack:** Perform a melee, ranged, or spell attack action.
+You can perform a maximum amount of attack actions in a round equal to your **END** (minimum 2).
+- **Bull Rush:** Choose a target within reach.
+Perform an opposed strength check.
+If you succeed, the target is pushed 1 square away and knocked prone or it is pushed 2 squares away.
+You can shift into the square it left behind after pushing it.
+- **Charge:** Perform a move action as part of this attack (this consumes your free move) and then perform a melee attack with +2 to the attack roll or perform a bull rush with +2 to the check.
+- **Grapple:** Choose a target within reach.
+Perform an opposed strength check.
+If you succeed, the target gains the grappled condition.
+- **Rest:** At the end of your turn when you regenerate stamina or willpower, you add +d6 to the rolls.

 ### Stamina Actions